Stretch marks are very common, and can occur at any age or in any gender...

 Okay, we figured out what vitamins, minerals and elements are best suited for the skin.
 Now it is time to list the foods that will help your skin to look amazing.

 Tomatoes have lycopene and this substance protects skin from the harmful effects of the sun.
 Tomatoes can be consumed and in some cases this vegetable (or fruit) can be applied directly to the skin's surface to get the best results.
 Olive oil has mono-saturated fats which are good fats.
-Olive oil slows down the aging process.
+Olive oil slows down the aging process because it is the same substance that is used in younger kids.
 Polyphenols are also contained inside of olive oil and this too prevents damage of the skin.

 We have already mentioned that silica helps the skin to stay moist.
 This mineral can be found in foods such as garbanzo beans, leeks, green beans, mango, strawberries, cucumber, celery, rhubarb and asparagus.
 Fresh oysters, pumpkin seeds, ginger, pecans, Brazil nuts, oats, and eggs are rich in the nutrient zinc.
 These foods are a great way to heal the skin when it suffers a lot of damage or wounds.